heisenberg550/heisenberg550/README.md

 ### I am on my way to learn AI and Robotics.
 I also love to spend time working on a Front-End project combine it with AI.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.
+-
 <!--
 **heisenberg550/heisenberg550** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: